snow910/parsing_state_machine/Readme.md

 It is also possible to suppress the call of `Action` even for the specified rules if these rules are nested in `Quite`, and the depth of nesting doesn't matter.

 Alternatively, you can use the `parseStringView` function, which takes a lambda as `Action` to parsing a string.

+To debug the work of rules you can use `LogTraceAction` by specifying it as `Action`. `LogTraceAction` will print the order in which the rules are executed, their names, the matched fragment, and the result of the execution.
+By default it prints to `std::clog`, but you can specify any output stream.

 ### Recursive rules